 - Over a double boiler, whip the egg yolks and sugar until they are light, fluffy, and doubled in size.

-- To serve, un-mold the mousses by sliding a paring knife in the ramekin around the mousse to release it, preferably on top of something crunchy or textural, at the restaurant we would garnish it with some apple butter, the streusel, a candied apple chip and a few leaves of candied angelica.
+- To serve, un-mold the mousses by sliding a paring knife in the ramekin around the mousse to release it, then slide it onto a small bed of struesel on each dinner plate, then garnish with candied apple chips, angelica leaves or stems, or whatever you like.